kj2698/BigData_Bootcamp/Hive/Queries.md

 ## Hive supports all the standards date formats.
 You can check the various date formats at https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html.

 ## You can read more about Hive string functions at https://cwiki.apache.org/confluence/display/Hive/LanguageManual+UDF#LanguageManualUDF-StringFunctions.

+## You can read more about Hive's built-in aggregate functions at https://cwiki.apache.org/confluence/display/Hive/LanguageManual+UDF#LanguageManualUDF-Built-inAggregateFunctions%28UDAF%29.